Generic filters

 Additional tax relief for R&D-intensive SMEs

-While the SME scheme is set to become less generous from April 2023, there is a silver lining for R&D-intensive SMEs.
-In the Spring Budget, the government announced that a higher rate of relief for R&D-intensive SMEs will be introduced.
+While the SME scheme became less generous from April 2023, there is a silver lining for R&D-intensive SMEs.
+Back in the spring of 2023, the government introduced a higher rate of relief for R&D-intensive SMEs.
+SMEs that qualify as R&D-intensive will claim through the Enhanced R&D Intensive Support (ERIS) scheme.

 What is an R&D-intensive SME?